 - What are you requesting?

-- retroactive withdrawals from courses or removal of probation status or exchange of RTD status for probation status or a combination?
+- retroactive withdrawals from courses or exchange of RTD status for probation status or a combination?

 - What courses and/or terms are included in your request?